Atlassian Corporation (TEAM) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Atlassian Corporation (TEAM) is $199.29, which is $21.76 above the current market price.
-The public float for TEAM is 143.44M, and currently, short sellers hold a 3.80% ratio of that float.
-The average trading volume of TEAM on March 09, 2023 was 3.17M shares.
+The average price predicted for Atlassian Corporation (TEAM) by analysts is $199.29, which is $44.09 above the current market price.
+The public float for TEAM is 143.44M, and at present, short sellers hold a 3.36% of that float.
+On March 14, 2023, the average trading volume of TEAM was 3.03M shares.

 TEAM’s Market Performance